Overview and Resources

 What if I had a court hearing scheduled?
 If DOR scheduled your case for a court hearing, it will be rescheduled.
 We are working with the Probate and Family Court to develop a plan for cases that have to be rescheduled.

 How can I apply for services?
 Go to our website for information on how to apply online or by mail.

 How can I make a payment?
 Go to our website for information on how to make payments by mail, online or over the phone.

 Federal Stimulus Payments

-- We do not have confirmation that the stimulus payments would be subject to intercept for past-due child support.
+Federal stimulus payments will be subject to intercept for past-due child support.